Anudinkk/Telecom-customer-retention-Dashboard/README.md

   - 54.64% of senior citizens have **device protection**, while 40.81% do not.
   - This gap presents an opportunity to promote device protection plans tailored to the senior demographic, enhancing security and trust.

-**Opportunity:** Upsell device protection plans to senior citizens to improve satisfaction and minimize churn.

 ### 4. **Payment Methods and Contracts**